 Virtual Private Network (VPN)

-VPN software provides secure connections for normally non-secure methods of Internet communication.
-A VPN connection is required to access network shares and most administrative systems from off-campus locations.
+VPN software provides secure connections for normally non-secure methods of Internet communication, and is required to access network shares and most administrative systems from off-campus locations.